beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

 This proposal enhances the capabilities of the existing group model by:

-* adding a group Description field in addition to the existing Display Name
 * allowing users to manage their own groups, rather than requiring administrator involvement
 * allowing administrators to create groups that are automatically derived